 Follow the guidance contained in TR 24772-1 clause 6.47.5.

-Use an FFI such as JNI to provide a clear separation between Java and the other language.
+Use a foreign function interface such as JNI to provide a clear separation between Java and the other language.

-Use FFIs carefully as they can be error prone and lack transparency making debugging harder.
+Use foreign function interfaces carefully as they can be error prone and lack transparency making debugging harder.

 Native code can lack many of the protections afforded by Java such as compile time exception checking not being performed on native methods.